ualers/Games_A-I-L-M/README.md

-# the beginning of large models for games
+# the beginning of large models for Artificial inteligence in games